Mastodon

 Making Peace with the Echoes

-Here’s what I’ve learned, sitting in my cozy corner of Langley, sage burning and the rain tapping my window: we don’t have to be perfect to make peace with our past selves.
-Those ghosts—our old hopes, our cringey moments—they’re not here to haunt us.
-They’re here to remind us how far we’ve come.
-I forgive the younger me for not knowing better, for stumbling.
-I hope you can too.
-Growth isn’t linear; it’s a spiral, and every loop brings us closer to who we’re meant to be.
+Here’s what I’ve learned in my little corner of Langley, with sage burning and the rain tapping at my window: we don’t have to be perfect to make peace with our past selves.
+Those ghosts—our old hopes and cringey moments—aren’t here to haunt us.
+They’re here to remind us of how far we’ve already come.

-With love and a little bit of magic,
+With love and a sprinkle of magic,

 Christine Marie